HiDefTextiles/HiDefKnits/RANNIS/WorkPlan.md

 Texture design elements and finishes techniques for the garment silhouette designed in HiDef: Knits

 ### Deliverables and results
-1. Translating measurements to stitches.
+1. Translating measurements to stitches
 2. Stitch library
 3. Finishing techniques
 4. Coloring arrangement (e.g. fair-isle)